Skip to main content

 Introduction

 When a commerce team talks about shipping protection, they usually mean more than insurance.
 What they actually need is a reliable way to understand delivery risk before the package leaves the warehouse.
-That is where an address intelligence service becomes useful.
+That is where an address intelligence service such as UPS DeliveryDefense becomes useful.

-This article walks through a legacy PHP commerce extension built for exactly that purpose: capture order addresses, send them to an external scoring API, persist the response, surface the result in the admin panel, and make the score available to downstream shipping and fulfillment logic.
-The same approach also maps cleanly to modern commerce stacks, Laravel, Symfony, or any PHP system that needs a solid order risk scoring API workflow.
+This article walks through a Magento 1 extension built for exactly that purpose: capture order addresses, send them to an external scoring API, persist the response, surface the result in Magento Admin, and make the score available to downstream shipping and fulfillment logic.
+The same approach also maps cleanly to Magento 2, Laravel, Symfony, or any PHP system that needs a solid order risk scoring API workflow.

 Business Context